ralarconb/jdktux/README.md

 # jdktux
-How to schedule an executable jar on linux.
+- How to schedule an executable jar on linux.
+# Steps by step